 if there are no signs of discomfort or poisoning.

-Symptoms of an overdose may include fast heartbeat, vomiting and bleeding.
+Symptoms of an overdose may include fast heartbeat, low blood pressure, vomiting and

 While you are using this medicine

 Tell your doctor immediately if you experience shortness of breath and fatigue while

 If you are about to be started on any new medicine, remind your doctor and pharmacist

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking